This article describes the effects of a centipede bite.

 People who are allergic to centipede venom may also have:

 - Difficulty breathing

 - Rapid heart rate

 - Throat swelling

 Wash the exposed area with plenty of soap and water.
-Do NOT use alcohol to wash the area.
-Wash eyes with plenty of water if any toxin gets in them.
+DO NOT use alcohol to wash the area.
+Wash eyes with plenty of water if any venom gets in them.

 Before Calling Emergency

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 They will give you further instructions.

 For a POISON EMERGENCY call:1-800-222-1222ANYWHERE IN THE UNITED STATESThis national hotline number will let you talk to experts in poisoning.
 This ...

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.